Do You Recognize The Eternal Name of Our Creator?

-It’s no secret, if you don’t find it noted in the preface of your Bible, you can verify it on google by asking; has the original Hebrew Name, YHVH, been replaced by LORD?
+This is no secret, if you don’t find it noted in the preface of your Bible, you can verify it on google by asking; has the original Hebrew Name YHVH been replaced by LORD?

-YHVH means, He Is, Was and Always Will Be, or He Exists.
-As difficult as it may be to find an equivalent translation to describe the Eternal or Spiritual Name of our Creator, we know the word LORD is a common reference for those in authority.
+YHVH means, He Is, Was and Always Will Be.
+In other words, He Exists.
+As difficult as it may be to find an equivalent translation for the Eternal or Spiritual Name of our Creator, we all know LORD is a common reference used for anyone in authority.

 That is why I purposely cross out

 How Is YHVH Pronounced?

-Prior to January 2018, nobody really had enough evidence to stand on, and the majority usually pronounced YHVH, Yahweh or Jehovah.
+Prior to January 2018, nobody really had any evidence to stand on and most of us had only heard the pronunciations Yahweh and Jehovah.

 Etymology – The Study of Word Origins